MailOnline/Reactor/README.md

 /// `true` by default.
 var shouldCheckReachability: Bool { get }
 /// If the parser should be strick or prune the bad objects.
-/// Prunning will simply remove objects are were not parsable, instead
+/// Prunning will simply remove objects that are not parsable, instead
 /// of erroring the flow.
 Strick on the other hand as soon as it finds
-/// a bad objects will error the entire flow.
+/// a bad object will error the entire flow.
 /// Note: if you receive an entire batch of bad objects, it will default to
 /// an empty array.
 Witch leads to not knowing if the server has no results or
 /// all objects are badly formed.